OrlanC/pocean_metagenome/README.md

 Bioinformatic contribution for analysis of Pacific Ocean Metagenome.
 This reposiory is for metagenomic analysis of pacific ocean data.

+> - :computer: Command run in the local computer
+> - :corn: Command run in Mazorka server
+> - :microscope: Command run in Betterlab server

 ## Data

 Metagenomic sequencing reads from oceans were taken from: